<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Helping customers like you achieve their financial goals is all we do, which is why we’re arming you with our expert insight, tips, and advice to help you get there.

-If you, your family, or your loved ones have been impacted by the recent hurricanes, our hearts are with you.
-We encourage you to make the best decisions for your safety and well-being as information becomes available for you and your family.
-Storms such as this demand our respect and attention.
+If you or your loved ones have been impacted by a hurricane, our hearts are with you.
+We encourage you to make the best decisions for your safety and well-being as information becomes available.
+Storms like this demand our respect and attention.

 what to do if your home is destroyed

 Please know that we will be working without interruption to provide ongoing service.
-If you currently have a loan in process, third parties may have timelines affected by business closings, which can potentially affect closing dates and turnaround times on loans in process.
-As these events unfold, we'll communicate with you quickly to plan for any unexpected changes.
+If you have a loan in process, third parties may have timelines affected by business closings, which can potentially affect closing dates and loan turnaround times.
+As these events unfold, we’ll communicate with you quickly to plan for any unexpected changes.

-If your home was fully or partially destroyed in the hurricane, the first step is to contact your insurance company or agent.
+If your home was fully or partially destroyed in a hurricane, the first step is to contact your insurance company or agent.

 You should also notify your mortgage servicer.

-You will first want to read your homeowner's insurance policy (or policies) to learn what it does and does not cover.
+You will next want to read each of your homeowners insurance policies to learn what it does and does not cover.

 Some policies partially or completely exclude wind-related damage.
 If coverage is provided, you will need to determine what coverage limits will apply to your home’s structure and personal belongings.